yichenesia/AprilAge-API/README.md

 In the couple of days following our D2 deadline, we will be using CI/CD to deploy to AWS (we had to wait on our partner to give pipeline admin permissions, which were just granted after our demo on November 23rd).
 The setup file for CI/CD already exists in `bitbucket-pipelines.yml`, where you can see the name of the branch we will be using for deployment (`aws-staging`) and the prepared Lambda functions.

 ## Licenses

-Our codebase is currently private and will be used internally by Ollon and any partners, and thus will be closed source.

-##### *** NOTE: one of our teammates made commits under the following names: Allison Li, lizhuoq2, and 1234567980 (these are all the same people)